Kidnapping victim passes note to KFC worker begging for help

-MEMPHIS, Tenn.
-(WREG) — A man has been charged with kidnapping and evading arrest after officers say the victim begged for help from a KFC employee.
+A man has been charged with kidnapping and evading arrest after officers say the victim begged for help from a KFC employee, KTLA sister station WREG reports.

 Officers responded on Saturday to a kidnapping call at KFC in Memphis, where a worker at the restaurant told them a woman had left a note begging for help.
 The employee gave a description of the woman and the man she was with.